| Introduction Another day, another GBA Racer. It really does feel

 monumental achievement, it's the little touches like

-To be honest, the music really isn't too good, but
+these that make a game visually memorable.
+Sound & Music To be honest, the music really isn't too good, but

 since it only actually plays during the intro and menu